Methane Testing Report and Soil Gas Survey

 Southern California’s oil boom began in 1892 when petroleum prospector Edward Doheney determined that natural pools of crude oil were buried beneath the City’s active tar pits.
 As a result, California quickly became the third-largest oil-producing state in the nation.
 The abundance of oil wells remained part of the local landscape for decades.
 And some of the less conspicuous oil pumps still operate in the Los Angeles basin today.
 Even after one hundred years of pumping, Los Angeles’s oil fields have not been exhausted.

 As of 2020, petroleum production is still prominent, because crude oil is still a worldwide primary energy source.
 The second-largest energy source in the United States is natural gas.
 And the third is coal.
 In fact, according to the United States Energy Information Administration, the coal industry produced 21 quadrillion BTU in the year 2009.
-As a result of mining for crude oil, natural gas, and coal, there is an abundance of explosive natural gas underground.
-And natural gas is about 90% methane in composition.
+As a result of mining for crude oil, natural gas, and coal, explosive natural gas is abundant underground.
+Natural gas is about 90% methane in composition.
 Thus, local Building and Safety Departments institute methane soil gas testing criteria and mitigation standards for developments around production fields.

 Petrogenic and Biogenic Methane Gas